Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

-In this paper, we extract the St-Cubes of the suspicious moving objects on $n$ consecutive frames to improve the SNR of the moving objects.
-At the same time, to ensure the necessary environmental information of the suspicious moving objects, the size of the MR is adaptively adjusted according to the motion amount of the suspicious moving object so that the subsequent detection results are more accurate.
-Specifically, we will divide it into two steps to obtain the ASt-Cubes of suspicious moving objects.
-Respectively, the original MR of the suspicious moving object is extracted using the object tracking technology (Section \ref{step_b_1}), and the MR is adaptively adjusted using the motion amount of the suspicious moving object to obtain the ASt-Cubes (Section \ref{step_b_2}).
+In this paper, we extract the St-Cubes of the suspicious flying bird objects on $n$ consecutive frames to improve the SNR of the flying bird objects.
+At the same time, to ensure the necessary environmental information of the suspicious flying bird objects, the size of the MR is adaptively adjusted according to the motion amount of the suspicious flying bird so that the subsequent detection results are more accurate.
+Specifically, we will divide it into two steps to obtain the ASt-Cubes of suspicious flying bird objects.
+Respectively, the original MR of the suspicious flying bird object is extracted using the object tracking technology (Section \ref{step_b_1}), and the MR is adaptively adjusted using the motion amount of the suspicious flying bird object to obtain the ASt-Cubes (Section \ref{step_b_2}).